efbbrown/institutional-crypto/README.md

 are a good snapshot of the current state of institutional investment in bitcoin.
 This page is designed to add an understanding of how this aspect of bitcoin has changed over time.

+The bitcoin prices file was downloaded from coindesk at <https://www.coindesk.com/price/bitcoin>.